drifter-handbook/drifter-handbook.github.io/_posts/2016-01-6-Drifters-Shield.md

 ### Effect

-Steadfast (Lv 2):
+Steadfast (Lv 3):
 As an action, the bearer can activate a special "shield" stance.
-This stance adds +3 to the user's AC, and the user can share their AC with one adjacent person/object for a turn of combat.
+This stance adds +3 to the user's AC, and the user can share their AC with two adjacent person/object for a turn of combat.
 The user cannot lose their shield in this state.

 Ram (Lv 3):
 A charging attack that lets Nero 'dash' as a bonus action before attacking.
 However, after this attack is used, the bearer's AC is dropped by 3 until the next round.
 Ram hits all enemies between the user and their destination.
 Enemies hit make a strength save (DC 15).
 On pass, the user is stopped and cannot pass through.